 Who is organizing this project?

-The project is a collaboration between the City of Portland (COP), the Joint Office of Homeless Services (JOHS), Catholic Charities (CC) being contracted to provide property and case management for the KWV.
-Community partners have included Portland State University’s Center for Public Interest Design (CPID), City Repair, the KNA and Kenton Business Association (KBA).
+The KWV is publicly funded by the Joint Office of Homeless Services (JOHS) with Catholic Charities (CC) being contracted to provide property and case management for the KWV.
+Community partners have included Portland State University’s Center for Public Interest Design (CPID), ReBuilding Center, City Repair, the KNA and Kenton Business Association (KBA).

 What infrastructure and services are included in this village?

 - Use of a small transitional dwelling